opensafely/documentation/docs/actions-scripts.md

 We currently package version 16.1, with `datacheck`, `safetab`, and `safecount` libraries installed; when installed, new libraries will appear [in the stata-docker GitHub repository](https://github.com/opensafely-core/stata-docker/tree/master/libraries).

 !!! note
-    Stata can only produce very limited image formats on Linux, none of which are in the approved list above.
-To output an image from Stata, you can output as eps and use the convert tool:
+    Stata can only produce very limited image formats on Linux, only eps, tiff, and uncompressed svg.
+None of these are preferred formats for images to be output checked.
+So, we suggest that you generate images in eps format, and then convert them to .png using the convert tool:

     ```stata
     graph export "output/graph.eps", replace